Essential to the future: Black Beauty Reservoir important part of HWAD

 |0

-This work, Essential to the future: Black Beauty Reservoir important part of HWAD [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Essential to the future: Black Beauty Reservoir important part of HWAD, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT